JonasTaulien/knowledge-base/openapi-generator/generate_java_models_only.md

 # OpenAPI Generator - Generate Java models only
 ## Problem
-The [Maven plugin for the OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin) not only generated model classes but also a full api-client.
+The [Maven plugin for the OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin) not only generates model classes but also a full api-client.

 But we may want to only generate model classes.